johannesjo/super-productivity/README.md

 If you prefer, there is also a (long) [youtube video available](https://www.youtube.com/watch?v=VoF2_RSdNXA).

-There is another [article](https://dev.to/johannesjo/super-productivity-how-to-grow-fond-of-time-tracking-and-task-management-22ee) on how I personally might use the app - and still [another one](https://dev.to/johannesjo/the-prioritising-scheme-how-to-eat-the-frog-with-super-productivity-mlk) on how I implement the 'eat the frog' prioritizing scheme in the app.
+There is another older – the app looks and feels much better now ;) – [article](https://dev.to/johannesjo/super-productivity-how-to-grow-fond-of-time-tracking-and-task-management-22ee) on how I personally might use the app - and still [another one](https://dev.to/johannesjo/the-prioritising-scheme-how-to-eat-the-frog-with-super-productivity-mlk) on how I implement the 'eat the frog' prioritizing scheme in the app.

 [If you have further questions, please refer to the discussions page](https://github.com/johannesjo/super-productivity/discussions).

 <details>
 <summary> <b>⌨ Keyboard shortcuts and short-syntax</b></summary>

-### Keyboard shortcuts (most importan)
+### Keyboard shortcuts (most important)

 - `Shift`+`A`: Open add task bar
 - `Enter`: Edit currently focussed task title